ls1intum/Athena/docs/module/structure.rst

 Provide Config Schema
 ~~~~~~~~~~~~~~~~~~~~~~
-Get a schema for config options of the module, ideally as a standardized json schema.
+Get a schema for config options of the module as json schema.
 The config complying to the schema can then be provided in the header of a request `X-Module-Config` to override the default values.
-The module will receive the schema request at the function annotated with ``@config_schema_provider``.
+The module can decorate one pydantic model with ``@config_schema_provider`` to provide the schema and should have default values set for all fields as default configuration.
+The configuration class can be appended to the function signature of all other decorators to provide the configuration to the function.

 Example:
     .. code-block:: python